Investment Objective

 Fund performance

-In September, the Malta High Income Fund registered a gain of 0.63% for the month, outperforming its internally compared benchmark which saw 0.52% loss, as locally listed equities underperformed the fixed income segment.
+In October, the Malta High Income Fund registered a loss of 0.21% for the month, underperforming its internally compared benchmark which saw 0.46% gain, as locally listed equities saw a 1.50% gain, whilst fixed income remained largely unchanged.

 Market and investment outlook